I’m not a mom.

 You are loved.

 “Precious Child.
 We all have a mom, are a mom, or need a mom.
+We all have a role to play.
 That’s the beauty of mothering.”

 And then she proceeds to pull me into her warm embrace.
 My body begins to shake.
 The tears begin to fall.
 And she just holds me tighter, loving me.
 Nourishing me, protecting me.
 Teaching me.
 Comforting me.
 Guiding me.
 Nurturing me.
 Supporting me.
 Embracing me.
 Cherishing me, reassuring me.